gaehlerm/SoftwareEngineering/README.md

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.

 In this chapter we learn that interfaces exist not only in software but also in the real world.
 And we can learn a great deal from them.
 An interface is always the connection between a developer and a user.
 It is defined by the developer, but it should be designed from a user perspective.
-Because the developer has to implement it only once while the users might have to interact with the interface millions of times.
+Because the developer has to implement it only once while the users might have to interact with the interface thousands of times.
 Therefore it pays off to design an interface properly.

 ## Real world interfaces